Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Conclusions and Discussion

-Third, according to domain knowledge, mental health is extremely diverse.
-One strong assumption of the HMM is the independence between $\bb{Y}_{it}$ given the hidden states.
-Intuitively, a violation of this assumption is highly possible, given the existence of autocorrelation between observations on the same subject.
-In other words, although features recorded bring much information to help determine the hidden state, there is heterogeneity even conditional on these features.
-Therefore, adding a random effect to the current model is a natural extension to account for the inter-patient heterogeneity \citep{altman2007mixed,Song2017}.
+Third, mental health, according to domain knowledge, is exceptionally diverse.
+A key assumption of the HMM is the independence between $\bb{Y}_{it}$s given the hidden states.
+Intuitively, it is easy to be violated in real applications, especially given the likelihood of autocorrelation between observations collected from the same subject.
+Therefore, adding a random effect to the current model to account for the inter-patient heterogeneity is a natural extension \citep{altman2007mixed,Song2017}.

-Finally, previous studies related to HRV are often conducted in a well-controlled lab environment, and all available tools used to derive HRV features are based on resting-state heart rate.
-However, heart rate data collected from a real-world open environment will introduce much additional noise.
-For example, it is reasonable to expect that HRV features corresponding to different activity states (e.g., exercise and resting) are very different.
-Noticing that there is no tool available to extract HRV features corresponding to different states, we believe developing a preprocessed pipeline for simultaneously processing heart rate and activity data to derive such HRV features would be worthwhile.
+Finally, previous HRV-related studies are often conducted in well-controlled laboratory environments.
+Thus, all existing HRV feature extraction tools rely on resting-state heart rate data.
+However, heart rate data collected in open environments will inevitably contain additional noise.
+For example, it is reasonable to expect that HRV features corresponding to different activity states (e.g., exercising and resting) would differ significantly.
+Therefore, recognizing the lack of tools to extract HRV features corresponding to different activity states, we believe it would be advantageous to develop a preprocessing pipeline to concurrently process heart rate and activity data to derive appropriate HRV features.

 {\thesection.\arabic{equation}}